denizzzka/dfruntime/README.md

 # Rationale

-I think that [this way](https://github.com/dlang/dmd/pull/15822#issue-1996484133) of organizing code is right way.
+I think that [this way](https://github.com/dlang/dmd/pull/15822#issue-1996484133) of organizing DRuntime code is right way.

 And I really want to program for all sorts of MCUs/CPUs/OSes/etc using same my favorite programming language.